tavinus/dir2json/README.md

 # dir2json
 A PHP CLI script to ouput the contents of a whole directory tree to a JSON object.

 *by Ryan, 2015*
 http://www.ryadel.com/
 * [Official Page](http://www.ryadel.com/en/portfolio/dir2json-en/)
 * [Documentation & info](http://www.ryadel.com/dir2json-a-php-cli-script-to-output-the-contents-of-a-folder-tree-into-a-json-object/)

+*Updates by Tavinus, 2018/2019*

 ## What does it do
 It fetches a directory tree structure like this: